aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ## Terminology

-**Masking** replaces sensitive information **irreversibly** with a non-sensitive placeholder.
-For example, display the last four digits of a credit card number as `"**** **** **** 1234"`.
+**Masking** replaces sensitive information **irreversibly** with a non-sensitive placeholder _(`*****`)_.
+Data is replaced in-memory hence why being irreversible.

 **Encrypting** transforms plaintext into ciphertext using an encryption algorithm and a cryptographic key.
-Encryption can be reversed with the correct decryption key.
-This allows you to encrypt any PII (personally identifiable information) and make sure only the users with appropirate permissions can decrypt it to view the plaintext.
+This allows you to encrypt any PII (personally identifiable information) to ensure only authorized personnel can decrypt it.

-**Decrypting** reverses the encryption process, converting ciphertext back into its original plaintext using a decryption algorithm and the correct decryption key.
+**Decrypting** transforms ciphertext back into plaintext using a decryption algorithm and the correct decryption key.

 ## Getting started